Tara McGowan: Courier Newsroom

+Reception

-McGowan has been credited with significant innovations in digital political strategy, and has often been described as one of the few progressive strategists to focus specifically on digital media.
+McGowan has been credited with significant innovations in digital political strategy, and has been described as one of the few progressive strategists to focus specifically on digital media.
 Joshua Green, writing for Bloomberg News, wrote that McGowan has "gained notoriety for her outspoken criticism of her party's inability to challenge, or even clearly comprehend, Trump's dominance of the digital landscape".

-Similarly, Ozy magazine called her "The Democrats' most dangerous digital strategist", with Nick Fouriezos writing that her efforts "will be one of the major forces shaping the Democrats' general-election fight against Donald Trump", and Politico referred to her as "one of the Democratic Party's most in-demand leaders this cycle".
-McGowan has also received awards for her work on digital campaigns: she was recognized as a 2018 Rising Star by Campaigns and Elections magazine, and was listed as a "Name to know" by Politico.
+Ozy magazine called her "The Democrats' most dangerous digital strategist", with Nick Fouriezos writing that her efforts "will be one of the major forces shaping the Democrats' general-election fight against Donald Trump".
+In 2020, Politico referred to her as "one of the Democratic Party's most in-demand leaders this cycle".
+McGowan was named a 2018 Rising Star by Campaigns and Elections.

-Her work on digital advertising is regularly cited in publications like The New York Times, The Atlantic, and Axios, and her views on digital strategy are frequently quoted in news stories regarding digital advertising campaigns by outlets like The Washington Post, NBC News, and The Hill.

 Personal life

-McGowan is married to Michael Halle, a political consultant who has worked as a lead organizer in Iowa for Hillary Clinton and as a senior strategist for Pete Buttigieg.
-In the 2020 election cycle, McGowan supported Pete Buttigieg and opposed Bernie Sanders.
+In 2015, McGowan married Michael Halle, a political consultant who has worked as a lead organizer in Iowa for Hillary Clinton and as a senior strategist for Pete Buttigieg.
+As of March 2025, McGowan was dating U.S. Senator Chris Murphy (D-CT).